LeelaRamyaSri93/Build-With-Clarity/reflections/Day_Learning/Day 12.md

 ---

 ## 🌱 Reflection
-> “Some queries made me pause—not because they were hard, but because they made me think differently.”
+> “Some queries made me pause not because they were hard, but because they made me think differently.”

 I found myself staring at the screen, wondering how to express behavior in SQL.
-Once the queries worked, I was surprised—was that all it took?
+Once the queries worked, I was surprised was that all it took?
 The logic was deep, but the syntax was elegant.
 Today reminded me that insight often hides behind simplicity.